JohnMilazzo/metallistack/README.md

 ### Connecting to your database

-The sqlite database lives at `/data/sqlite.db` in your deployed application.
-You can connect to the live database by running `fly ssh console -C database-cli`.
+The Postgres database lives at `Supabase`.
+ToDo...

 ### Getting Help with Deployment